-- When you select or customize the data to be collected, this customizes the script you run on your host system.
+- When you select or customize the data to be collected, this also customizes the data collection script in Step 2 that you run on your host machine.

-- The metric cpu is selected by default, and cannot be deselected.
+- The metric cpu is selected by default.

 - If selecting cpu > Collect data for each CPU, metrics are stored for each cpu individually, which enables you to use the Split-by feature in the Analysis Workspace.